ANEC in $\lambda \, \phi^4$ theory: Positive-energy state

 Therefore, the 3-loop correction receives contributions from the first and the last two terms in \eqref{3pnt-L-3loop}, and the energy flux up to this order becomes \be \langle\mathcal{E}(q)\rangle_{\3}=\frac{\lambda^2}{12\,(4\pi)^{\frac{3d}{2}-2}}\frac{\Gamma(\frac{d}{2}-1)^2}{\Gamma(\frac{3d}{2}-3)}\frac{1}{q^{9-2d}} \left(1-\frac{3\,\lambda}{(4\pi)^{\frac{d}{2}}}\frac{4d-10}{4-d}\frac{\Gamma(3-\frac{d}{2})^2\,\Gamma(\frac{d}{2}-1)^2\,\Gamma(\frac{3d}{2}-3)}{\Gamma(d-2)\,\Gamma(5-d)\,\Gamma(2d-4)}\frac{1}{q^{4-d}}\right). \ee Letting \(d\to 4\), the energy flux is, after renormalization,\footnote{ We used minimal subtraction and redefined \(M\) to absorb (\(q\)-independent) numerical constants. } \be \langle\mathcal{E}(q)\rangle_{\3}=\frac{\lambda^2}{24\,(4\pi)^4}\,\frac{1}{q}\,\left(1+\frac{3\,\lambda}{16\,\pi^2}\,\log\frac{q^2}{M^2}\right), \ee where $\lambda=\lambda(M)$ is the renormalised coupling at scale $M$.
 This $\lambda$ correction is compatible with the running of the coupling as expected, in the sense that the energy flux only depends on the coupling renormalised at scale $q$.

-The corrected energy flux is positive as expected from the ANEC.
+The corrected energy flux is positive, consistent with the ANEC.
 Indeed, the $\lambda$ correction would only render it negative at energy scales $q$ such that $\log q/M\lesssim -8\pi^2/3\lambda$, where perturbation theory cannot be trusted.
 So the energy flux is positive within the valid range of perturbation theory.
 We further comment on the positivity of the energy flux in the next section.